Skip to content

 Medication for croup

-• Dexamethasone is a steroid that is used to reduce inflammation immediately.
+Dexamethasone is a steroid that is used to reduce inflammation.

-Epinephrine inhaled mist is used in severe croup cases and reduces swelling within 15 minutes after the first dose is given.
+Inhaled racemic epinephrine is used in severe croup cases and reduces swelling within 15 minutes after the first dose is given.
+This is a treatment that is usually given in the emergency room and requires close monitoring.

 How to prevent croup